OpenMonsterVision/blog/content/posts/werner-hertzog-destroyed-me-at-linux-fu.md

 ### Databases
 `
 "How well do you know Databases?", I laughed.
 Just giggled like a silly person.
 "I take it you know them well", "quite the opposite I mumbled."
 I had been burnt earlier in the week on database questions.
 But this sort of playful banter made me triple down on my goofball strategy.
 I can feel you pulling back from me, but goddamn it, when all you are is a nail, everything's a hammer.
-I talked about clusters, and replication but I was not as knowledgable as the tounge mislead, and the darkness enclosed over the rest of my head.
+I talked about clusters, and replication but I was not as knowledgable as the tongue mislead, and the darkness enclosed over the rest of my head.

 ### DevOps
 The subject of devOps tools came up.
 I told Hertzamillion, I wrote [one](https://github.com/bsdpunk/trash) so I didn't know any puppet, chef or ansible.
 Yeah I know that's a shit answer, fuck you too.
 I get it though I need to know one.
 See below on my plan of action.
 Wernz0r explained to me that in the future if you don't know one, you can't get a job.
 Thanks, I got it, I'm on it.
 Quit it.
 SEE BELOW.
 I'M NOT DUMB YOU GUYS.